 Hemangioblastoma is a benign vascular tumor that occurs most commonly in the CNS and retina.

 Von Hippel-Lindau disease is characterized by multiple hemangioblastomas that are classically found in the medulla, retina, and cerebellum.
-Involvement of these structures can result in headaches, ataxia, weakness, and vision problems.
+The involvement of these structures can result in headaches, ataxia, weakness, and vision problems.

-A cyst is a enclosed sac that has a distinct membrane and is separated from the nearby tissue.
+A cyst is an enclosed sac that has a distinct membrane and is separated from the nearby tissue.
 Von Hippel-Lindau disease often causes multiple cysts throughout the body.